Lugaga/Linux_Fundamentals_Excercise/README.md

   ## Demystifying Linux for Cyber Security, featuring the Office Cast.

-    Here is a few key things to keep in mind when you are following along.
+    Here is a few key things to keep in mind when we are following along.

     - It’s important to apply what we are learning here, Let's use this as a momentum to step up our own learning journey for Linux.